 - A clean dish to place the wet SCOBY on while working

-You’ll notice a theme here…keep everything super clean!
-We want the good bacteria from a healthy SCOBY, not potentially harmful bacteria lurking in your kitchen.
+You’ll notice a theme here… Keep everything super clean!
+We want the good bacteria from a healthy SCOBY, but not potentially harmful bacteria lurking in your kitchen.

-You know exactly what’s in your own homemade kombucha, as well as the quality of each ingredient.
+Another bonus is that you know exactly what’s in your homemade kombucha and the quality of each ingredient.
 That is empowering.
 The jar of homemade kombucha brewing on your countertop will also be a conversation starter with anyone who hasn’t seen a SCOBY before!

 - Clear, clean, and sanitize your workspace (countertop, sink, et cetera).
 Cleanliness during Kombucha brewing is SUPER important.
 Germs + kombucha = yucky.

 - Sanitize all supplies in the dishwasher on the sanitize setting.

 - Boil the filtered water in a large pot.

 - Add the tea bags and sugar to the boiled water.
 Stir until the sugar is dissolved.